Tunable spin dynamics in chiral soliton lattice: Motion of the CSL under an Electric Field

 where

-are the spin density and spin current density of conduction electrons, respectively, and $n_\pm$ means the density of electrons which have the spin $\pm$ in the $\hat{a}_{\bm k}$ flame determined from $\epsilon_{\bm k ,\pm}$ in Eq. (\ref{eq:epsilonkpm}).
+are the spin density and spin current density of conduction electrons, respectively, and $n_\pm$ is the density of electrons with spin $\pm$ in the $\hat{a}_{\bm k}$ framework determined from $\epsilon_{\bm k ,\pm}$ in Eq. (\ref{eq:epsilonkpm}).
 Substituting these values into Eqs. (\ref{eq:sthetato}) and (\ref{eq:svarphito}), we obtain\cite{Tatara2008}

 where $A^\theta_\mu\equiv\bm e_\theta\cdot\bm A_\mu$ and $A^\varphi_\mu\equiv\bm e_\theta\cdot\bm A_\mu$.
-From Eq(\ref{eq:formofA}), $A^\theta_\mu$ and $A^\varphi_\mu$ become
+From Eq. (\ref{eq:formofA}), $A^\theta_\mu$ and $A^\varphi_\mu$ become